Digg

 Digg offers community engagement tools that allow users to like, follow, and interact with startup makers.
 This feature enhances user experience and fosters a deeper connection between customers and founders.

-Top Alternatives to Digg
+Similar to Digg